FLOCK4H/Zenith/README.md

-# Zenith - AI Chat UI written in Electron and React.js
+# Zenith - AI Chat written in Electron and React.js

 Zenith has no backend yet!